Linda McMahon: Connecticut Board of Education

+Campaigns for Senate

 2010 U.S. Senate campaign

-On September 16, 2009, McMahon announced her candidacy for U.S. Senator to represent the state of Connecticut.
+On September 16, 2009, McMahon announced her candidacy for U.S. senator to represent the state of Connecticut.
 She announced she would spend up to $50 million of her own money to finance her campaign and refused outside donations, the third most ever spent on a senatorial campaign.
 She ran for the Republican nomination, campaigning on promises of lower taxes, fiscal conservatism, and job creation.
 She campaigned as socially moderate, and identified herself as pro-choice while also opposing partial-birth abortion and federal funding for abortions.
-Her mail, radio, television, and Internet advertisements quickly gained name recognition and strong poll numbers over her opponents.

-McMahon's spending became a key argument of one of her rivals, former Congressman Rob Simmons, who accused her of "buying the election".
+McMahon's spending became a key argument of one of her Republican primary rivals, former congressman Rob Simmons, who accused her of "buying the election".
 McMahon and Simmons engaged in a frequently bitter contest.
 At the party convention, McMahon received the most support, but Simmons received enough votes to qualify for the ballot for the August 10 primary, although he was not actively campaigning.
-In late July—two weeks before the primary—Simmons relaunched his campaign by airing ads on TV reminding voters that his name would be on the ballot, participating in debates, and accepting interviews with editorial boards.
+In late July—two weeks before the primary—Simmons relaunched his campaign by airing ads on TV, reminding voters that his name would be on the ballot, participating in debates, and accepting interviews with editorial boards.
 A third candidate, Peter Schiff, qualified for the ballot by submitting petition signatures.
-McMahon defeated her opponents and faced Richard Blumenthal in the general election, losing by 11%.
+McMahon defeated her opponents and faced Richard Blumenthal in the general election, losing by 11.8 percentage points.

 2012 U.S. Senate campaign

 Immediately after her loss to Blumenthal, McMahon hinted she would run again for Senate in 2012.
 McMahon maintained a high profile following the election, running television ads, campaigning for politicians, and making frequent media appearances.
 When Joe Lieberman announced he would retire from the U.S. Senate, she became the Republican Party favorite for the 2012 election.

 On September 20, 2011, in Southington, Connecticut, McMahon officially announced her candidacy.
 On May 18, 2012, McMahon earned the endorsement of the state Republican Party at the Connecticut State Republican Convention by a delegate vote of 658 to 351 over the next-highest candidate, former congressman Chris Shays.
 The two were the only candidates to qualify for the primary, which took place on August 14, 2012.
 McMahon defeated Shays by a three-to-one margin, spending $15.7 million of her money on the campaign.
-She lost to Democratic U.S. Representative Chris Murphy in the general election, marking her second consecutive defeat.
+She lost to Democratic U.S. representative Chris Murphy in the general election, marking her second consecutive defeat.